impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-11-content.md

 ```

-We've seen the `)` closing parenthesis syntax before.
-It denotes a specific case in the case statement.
-If the value of `$command` matches our case, then we do what's in the curly braces, and we pipe that output to the `abort` command that we defined earlier in this file.

-The `""` before the `)` character is the specific case we're dealing with.
+The `"" )` syntax represents our first case in the case statement.
 This branch of the case statement will execute if `$command` matches the empty string (i.e. if the user just types `rbenv` by itself, with no args).
-The code we execute in that scenario is that we call the `rbenv—version` and `rbenv-help` scripts.

-Again, the output of those two commands gets piped to the `abort` command, which will send the output to `stderr` and return a non-zero exit code, which implies that calling `rbenv` with no args is a failure mode of this command.
+In that event, we call the `rbenv—version` and `rbenv-help` scripts.
+The output of those commands is piped to the `abort` function, which will send the output to `stderr`.
+It also returns a non-zero exit code, which implies that passing `""` to `rbenv` is a non-happy path.
+We can assume this is also true any time we see the `abort` function.

-If we go into our terminal and type `rbenv` with no args, we see this happen.
-The version number prints out, followed by info on how the `rbenv` command is used (its syntax and its possible arguments).
-If we then type `echo "$?"` immediately after that to print the last exit status, we see `1` print out.
+If we go into our terminal and type `rbenv` with no args, we see this happen:

 ```
 $ rbenv